JordonOsborne/Porfolio/src/app/experienceMeter/README.md

 To use this component throughout the application follow these simple steps:

-- Import the module into the component you wan to use it in
+- Import the module into the component you want to use it in
 - Use the React component format and include the **tech** property as an object with the following keys:
   - **name** - The name of the technology
     - _(Example: SharePoint)_